 Puerto Princesa’s sunset is really beautiful.
 Take a walk on Baywalk Park, eat, and enjoy the sunset at the bay.
 Don’t forget to take pictures.

 6. Go to Dos Palmas Island

 The Dos Palmas Island is a secluded sanctuary just across Honda Bay.
-Dos Palmas Island is very relaxing and tranquil.
+Dos Palmas Island is one of the best Puerto Princesa tourist spots very relaxing and tranquil.
 Also, you’d love the various species of corals, fish, and others on the island.
 Surely, an island that is an experience of its own.
 Click here if you want to book a luxury experience in Dos Palmas!

 7. Whaleshark in Puerto Princesa